temporalio/reference-app-orders-go/README.md

 the Temporal Service can be local, a remote self-hosted deployment, or Temporal Cloud.

-NOTE: This application is under active development and we're working to expand the documentation and finish up a few features before we encourage widespread use.
-Please check back regularly.
+NOTE: This application is under development and we're working to expand the documentation before we officially announce it.

 ## Quickstart
 We recommend that you begin by reading the [documentation](docs/README.md),